You could say my fennel and artichokes have a bit of an aphid problem.

 We are planning to capture a few Ladybirds and breed them in a bug hotel, (which otherwise looks exactly like a mesh laundry hamper from IKEA) before unleashing their number into the wider garden.

-Apparently, you collect a few ladybirds, add lots of aphid infested leaves for food and spots to lay eggs and a few soaked cotton balls for moisture.
+Collect a few ladybirds, add lots of aphid-infested leaves for food and spots to lay eggs and a few soaked cotton balls for moisture.
 Then, let nature take its course!
-I’ll let you know how we go!

-Sure, the Ladybirds will likely do better left to breed al fresco.
-But I can’t pass up the opportunity for them to learn about insect life cycles and the role of insects in keeping a balanced garden ecosystem.
+But, it was a great opportunity for the kids to learn about insect life cycles and the role of insects in keeping a balanced garden ecosystem.